What Do Detective or Criminal Investigator Do?

 Detectives and Criminal Investigators who work in District of Columbia, Alaska, or Hawaii, make the highest salaries.

-How much do Detectives and Criminal Investigators make in different U.S. states?
+How much do Detectives and Criminal Investigators make in each U.S. state?

 |State||Annual Mean Salary|